Prithviraj Chavan

 Chavan was drawn into politics after meeting with Rajiv Gandhi.
 He has been involved in the Indian National Congress bureaucracy for most of his adult life, notably as a member of the Rajya Sabha (the upper house of the India's Parliament) and later architect of the civil nuclear liability bill.
 He was first elected to the Lok Sabha in 1991 and followed it up in subsequent elections.
 Chavan held five portfolios in the United Progressive Alliance (UPA) government that includes the ministry of science and technology.
 He became chief minister of Maharashtra in 2010 at the insistence of Congress President Sonia Gandhi succeeding unrelated Ashok Chavan.
 He resigned as the chief minister of Maharashtra after the ruling NCP-Congress alliance split in the state.

+He contested the 2024 legislative assembly elections from the Karad South constituency but lost by a huge margin to Dr. Atulbaba Suresh Bhosale of the BJP.

 Early life

-Chavan was born in Indore, Central Provinces on 17 March 1946.
+Chavan was born in a Maratha family in Indore, Central Provinces on 17 March 1946.
 His parents were Dajisaheb Chavan and Premala.
 He is the eldest of three siblings.
 His younger sisters are Nirupama Ajitrao Yadav-Deshmukh and Vidyulata Venkatrao Ghorpade.
 Dajisaheb was a member of the Lok Sabha from the Karad constituency from 1957 to 1973 & served as a Minister in the cabinets of Prime Ministers Jawaharlal Nehru, Lal Bahadur Shastri and Indira Gandhi.
 Upon Dajisaheb's death in 1973, Chavan's mother, Premala (affectionately known as Premalakaki, aunt Premala) contested from her late husband's constituency and was elected in the by election in 1973 and in the general elections of 1977, 1984, and 1989 serving till her death in 1991.